Advertising and Public Relations Graduate Programs in Nevada

 Fun Fact: According to the Bureau of Labor Statistics, PR specialists must have interpersonal, organizational, speaking, writing, and problem-solving skills.
 Public relations managers must have communication and leadership skills in addition to many of the skills specialists have.
 Advertising, Promotions, or Marketing Managers must have analytical, communication, decision-making, interpersonal, and organizational skills.
 They must also be creative.

-Schools with Advertising and Public Relations Graduate Degrees in Nevada
+Popular Schools with Advertising and Public Relations Degrees in Nevada

 What is the Average Salary for a Public Relations and Advertising Job?